-During my own reading of the manuscript, I found myself marking passages which seemed to me would be helpful to readers who might want to pursue the more direct parallels between elements in the fictions and elements of the author's life; the coauthors allowed these and other notations to be included in the final book e.g. [Ed's note:].
-I have occasionally employed such brackets to cross-reference relevant passages within the text.
-Again, such a pursuit should confirm the value lying in the educative interest of studying how a creator creates, not in the questionable entertainment value of a reader's vicarious living.
+During my own reading of the manuscript, I found myself marking salient parallels between elements of the author's life and elements in his fictions.
+I have occasionally employed brackets e.g. [Ed's note:] to point these passages out.
+Again, such cross-references should confirm the value lying in the educative interest of studying how a creator creates, not in the questionable entertainment value of a reader's vicarious living.
+I have also brought attention to allusions many readers might find obscure or, by the same token, might wish to pursue to their source.
+The coauthors graciously allowed these and other brief editorial notations to be included in their final book.

-The coauthors have with good cause cultivated aspects of the illeistic and semi-illeistic modes put to brilliant and similarly idiosyncratic use by Henry Adams, Gertrude Stein, Mary H. Austin, and others.
+Witman and Boffey have with good cause cultivated aspects of illeistic and semi-illeistic modes of narration put to brilliant and similarly idiosyncratic use by Henry Adams, Gertrude Stein, Mary H. Austin, and others.
 The resultant polyphonic rendition of one person's life implies that the subject's identity is a composite creation of more than one voice.
+It is my pleasure to pass NOT ANY ONE THING: A MEMOIR OF SORTS on to those who may know enough and care enough to add further finish to this work while reading it for themselves.
 It is now the reader's turn to lend her or his own ears, becoming part of this fascinating collaborative endeavor.
-It is my pleasure to pass this first portion of NOT ANY ONE THING: A MEMOIR OF SORTS on to those who may know enough and care enough to add further finish to this work while reading it for themselves.

-† Boffey's self-published fiction includes his standalone novel, TWO HALF BROTHERS: SEPARATING OUT (2014) and his multi-volume "novel in six books," THE THREE NAKED LADIES OF CLIFFORT (2018-22).
-See www.peterboffey.com for his poetry, translations, and essays.
+† Boffey's self-published fiction includes his standalone novel, TWO HALF BROTHERS: SEP-ARATING OUT (2014) and his multi-volume "novel in six books," THE THREE NAKED LA-DIES OF CLIFFORT (2018-22).
+See www.peterboffey.com for poetry, translations, and essays.
 Witman's BOOKS IN FILM (2023) collects the best of her essays on film as literature and vice versa.
-Her critical thinking ranges authoritatively across treatments of Maigret on film and TV; Bertolucci's film adaptation (1990) of Bowles' THE SHELTERING SKY (1949); the partnership of filmmaker Alain Tanner and writer John Berger; and the French-language oeuvre of Luis Buñuel and Jean-Claude Carrière.
-No stranger to creative collaboration, she has recently embarked upon a full-length study of the Ivory-Merchant-Prawer Jhabvala cinematic triumvirate by Sarah Witman, Los Angeles, 2024
+Her critical thinking ranges authoritatively across treatments of Maigret on film and TV; Bertolucci's film adaptation (1990) of Bowles' THE SHELTERING SKY (1949); the productive partnership of filmmaker Alain Tanner and writer John Berger; and the French-language oeuvre of Luis Buñuel and Jean-Claude Carrière.
+No stranger to creative collaboration, she has recently embarked upon a full-length study of the Ivory-Merchant-Prawer Jhabvala cinematic triumvirate.